 - I will affirm your contribution to the quality of our work.

-- I will remember that neither of us is perfect, and that human errors are opportunities, not for shame or guilt, but for forgiveness and growth.
+- I will remember that human errors are opportunities, not for shame or guilt, but for forgiveness and growth.

 Employee Resource Center